sophiajt/rust_proposals/rust_new_error_format.md

 Be changed to notify users of this ability:

 ```
-note: Compile again with --explain for more information on these errors
+note: You can compile again with --explain for more information about these errors
 ```

 As this helps inform the user of the --explain capability.